davidonthethird/OCRModelTrainFormating/README.md

 OCR.
 2. JPG of each file the OCR Scanned in following format: (scanned_{page_number}.jpg) where page_number is document number (used for multiple document OCR scans)

+Was written to work with docTR primarily but should work with any other OCR